chuckjaz/mem_fuse/README.md

 # mem-fuse

 An in-memory FUSE filesystem written in Rust.
+That can be mirrored locally or in an invariant files service.

 ## Description